 With 240,000 divorces happening each year in Japan, is it estimated that at least 150,000 children lose one parent per year.

 What is worse is that Japanese society either does not openly talk about parental alienation or abduction or openly or even indirectly supports it as the norm.
 Family matters are highly personal and so parental alienation and its effects on children are not something openly discussed for most.
 There is also this belief that it is just ‘normal’ for the mother to have sole custody of the children and for the father to go on with his life without his children.
 This can be seen in all levels of society.

 You should contact your Embassy immediately.
 They can share resources, including a list of attorneys, and liaise with the Japanese Ministry of Foreign Affairs.
 Some Embassies, such as that of the US can attempt to conduct a visit with the child to verify his or her health and well-being.

 In Japan, an abduction of a child by a parent is not always considered a crime.
 To understand the legal position of your case, it is best to see assistance from a Japanese lawyer.

-offers free legal support for foreigners with low incomes.
-The Japan Federation of Bar Associations provides a link to legal counselling for foreign nationals by various bar associations.
-This is generally charged, but free counselling is provided for some individuals with low income.
+The Japan Legal Support Centre (Ho Terasu) Tokyo office provides free legal counseling for some foreign nationals with low income.
+The Japan Federation of Bar Associations provides a link to legal counseling for foreign nationals by various bar associations.
+This is generally charged, but free counseling is provided for some individuals with low income.